 Requiring specific training across the board without regard to each employee's existing skills and interests can disengage a large portion of your team.
 It may look good on paper to have all of your employees complete specific training and development courses; but unless it's a mandatory certification by law, it may not need to be mandatory at work.

 Some employees may be excited attend a specific training class, while others will deem it a waste of time.
 By requiring specific training and development without employee input, you'll waste time and money—and you'll likely drive away some of your best employees.

 Giving employees the autonomy to choose their own developmental path is important.

 When employees are empowered to develop and use the skills they're most interested in, it often improves their outlook regarding the work they do.
-That improved outlook often increases productivity, and the likelihood of long-term retention.
+That improved outlook often increases productivity and the likelihood of long-term employee retention.

 You've written a detailed job description loaded with keywords to ensure that your recruiting ads are discovered by the right people.
 While it's important to optimize listings for visibility and catch the interest of prospective candidates, overdoing it can lead to a listing doesn't represent reality.